Béarn High Pasture Cheese France

 These cheeses are soft and even after aging develop a delicate aroma of milk, nuts, mushrooms, vegetables, together with persistent flavor.

-The cheese from each mountain dairy is unique because non-refrigerated milk keeps the pasture’s microbial flora, giving it a distinctive flavor.
-In many cases it would otherwise be necessary to add artificial enzymes.
+The cheese from each mountain dairy is unique; the non-refrigerated milk keeps the pasture’s microbial flora, which gives it a characteristic taste.
+In many other cases, it is necessary to add artificial enzymes.

 Production of these high-quality cheeses on mountain pastures cannot be taken for granted.
-There is a temptation to abandon the mountain dairies and work in the valley, with the risk that these landscapes and the ancient cheesemaking knowledge could be lost.
+There is always the possibility that producers will abandon the mountain dairies and work in the valley.
+With this comes the risk that these landscapes and the ancient cheesemaking knowledge linked to them could be lost forever.

 The Presidium production rules will ensure that all stages of processing will be completely traditional.
-Industrial yeasts, for examples, which in many cases are already used to make mountain cheeses, will be progressively replaced by the cheesemaker’s own cultures .
+Industrial yeasts, for example, which in many cases are already used to make mountain cheeses, will be progressively replaced by the cheesemaker’s own cultures.

-Valleys of Ossau, Aspe and Barétous situated between 900 and 2000 meters, Department of Pyrénées-Atlantiques, Aquitaine Region.
+Ossau, Aspe and Barétous valleys situated between 900 and 2000 meters, Pyrénées-Atlantiques region, Aquitaine region

 The Association of Transhumant Shepherds from the Three Valleys consists of about 80 shepherds